tanviranindo/Java-Programming-and-Software-Engineering-Fundamentals/README.md

 # Java-Programming-and-Software-Engineering-Fundamentals
-## This repository was forked from Konstantin Krumin
+## Repositories were forked from Konstantin Krumin